shawn-nyk/tp/docs/DeveloperGuide.md

    Expected: A card displaying information of this application is added.
 There will be a status showing as **interview**.
 The date will be shown as 24 dec and the year is taken to be from year 2000-2099(Note that the date have to be in the future).

    1. Test case: `add app 1 i/2` (ensure that you have a second internship first) <br>
-   Expected: Similar to the above test case, however the status will be shown as the default test status **applied**.
+   Expected: Similar to the above test case, however the status will be shown as the default status **applied**.
 The date will be today's date and the time will be taken to be 2359.

    1. Test case: `add app 1` <br>
       Expected: An error message will be shown, showing information of how this command should be entered.
 The command box text will turn red to inform you of the invalid command.